PacktPublishing/Software-Architecture-with-Cpp-2E/README.md

 He has worked in the IT industry both in full-time positions and as a freelancer, but his true passion is music.
 When not making his skills useful at work, you can find him building communities.

 **Andrey Gavrilin**
+is a seasoned software engineer who started his journey into software development back in the 1990s.
+His career began with an eagerness for computer games, which led to learning C++, Pascal and Assembly languages.
+He has an MSc degree in engineering (industrial automation) and has worked in different areas which allowed him to gain comprehension of the importance of quality software architecture.
+His interests include system, embedded and game programming, electronics.
+Being an enthusiast of retro gaming and vintage computing, he enjoys exploring how historical technologies inform modern system design.
+These hobbies complement his professional work, providing creative inspiration and perspective on the IT evolution.

+"If a task has once begun, never leave it till it's done.
+Be the labor great or small, do it well or not at all."

 ### Download a free PDF